merlin-network/merlin-chain/x/airdrop/spec/README.md

 ### MsgClaimAllocation

 `MsgClaimAllocation` describes the message to claim airdrop allocation allocated to different network address.
-RewardAddress is the fanfury chain address that receives allocation.
+RewardAddress is the merlin chain address that receives allocation.

 ```go
 type MsgClaimAllocation struct {